rcherny/wf-hacks/readme.md

 # Longer Term

-I would love to begin to create a user community around Workflowy that helps other users, and adds to the rich ecosystem and platform already created through the creators of Workflowy.
+I would love to begin to create a user community around Workflowy that helps other users, and adds to the rich ecosystem and platform already created by the creators of Workflowy.

 ## Contributions